cube-drone/tex_avery/vc_setting.md

 Public terminals are crowded and extremely limited.

-The procedure for getting an AuthentiCat revoked and replaced is not a particularly easy one, either - Stanley's going to have to survive for a few weeks while he waits for the wheels of bureacracy to turn - he's going to have to find three character references, a copy of his birth certificate, a police report of his attack,
+The procedure for getting an AuthentiCat revoked and replaced is not a particularly easy one, either - <NAME>'s going to have to survive for a few weeks while he waits for the wheels of bureacracy to turn - he's going to have to find three character references, a copy of his birth certificate, a police report of his attack,